DoL, Children & Young People 6 & 7 Sept 2021

 This one day course (split over 2 webinar sessions) aims to update staff working with children, young people and those in transition with the latest case law and developments in relation to deprivation of liberty.
 The course will consider these developments and the impact on practice.
 It examines the Supreme Court ruling on deprivation of liberty and considers practical issues in its application for children and young people.

-· Understand the supreme court ruling and it’s application to those aged under 18
+- Understand the supreme court ruling in Re D (PR cannot authorise DoL) and it’s application to those aged under 18

 The day will include the following key topics: